 A trio of devotees of Chef Hiro’s Tokyo restaurant urged him to accept the challenge to transport his elegant, pure style to the world’s second most sushi-obsessed city.
 This opportunity resonated with Chef Hiro because of his pride in Edo-style sushi as his country’s culinary gift to the world—and because it is a form rarely executed to its full potential outside of Japan.

 Current conditions unfortunately will not allow us to accommodate walk-in guests.
 Evening reservations can be made for either 6 p.m. or 8:15 p.m. seatings.
 Because guests are not presently permitted to wait inside the restaurant, we kindly request that patrons joining for the early seating be mindful that other guests might be arriving at 8:15 p.m.
 We apologize for any inconvenience.

 Please contact our reservation desk at 213.225.6285 for reserve your table or spot at the sushi bar using the button below.
 When making your reservation, Please indicate any dietary restrictions or allergies.

 Because we are a small space, we ask that dinner reservations be held by a credit card.

-Cancellations within 24 hours of the reservation time essay writing service will result in a $60 per person charge.
+Cancellations within 48 hours of the reservation time will result in a $150 per person charge.

-We offer valet parking nightly starting at 7:00 p.m.
-OR you can find a parking around our restaurant.
+Valet parking is currently closed.
+You can find a parking around our restaurant.

 We look forward to having you and sharing our dedication to Japanese tradition and culture.